opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/argocd.rst

 You can access the example app with a public IP address from type Load Balancer as follows:

-1. On the OTC Web console, you can see a new CCE cluster is up and running.
+1. On the Web console, you can see a new CCE cluster is up and running.
 2. Go to **Services** and copy the **ELB Public IP** of the service **front-end-elb**.
 This is the service from type Load Balancer of our example app, which is `defined on the Github repository <https://github.com/opentelekomcloud-blueprints/argocd-example-apps/blob/master/sock-shop/base/front-end-elb-svc.yaml>`_.

 .. figure:: /_static/images/service-catalogs/argocd6.png